chenshuo/muduo/.github/issue_template.md

-## Linux distro and version?
+## Linux distro and version? x86 or ARM?
 32-bit or 64-bit?

-## Branch and version of muduo?
+## Branch (master/cpp11/cpp17) and version of muduo?

 ## Version of cmake, gcc and boost?
 (If not from distro.)